-The requirement to measure single protons leads to the following conceptual design of the pCT scanner [8]: the proton locations and directions at the entrance and exit of the phantom/patient are measured each with a telescope consisting of two x-y planes of silicon detectors.
-The energy is measured in a hodoscopic array of calorimeter crystals.
-Details are given in Ref.
-[8].
+The requirement to measure single protons leads to the following conceptual design of the pCT scanner [8]: the proton locations and directions at the entrance and exit of the phantom/ patient are measured each with a telescope consisting of two x-y planes of silicon detectors.
+The energy of the proton is measured at the exit in a hodoscopic array of calorimeter crystals.
+Details are given in [8].

-The challenge of proton-by-proton pCT can be evaluated by

-a comparison with its established alternative, x-ray CT.
-This is shown in Table I. We have encouraging results in essentially all critical challenges shown in Table I. While x-ray CT uses a statistical evaluation of the absorption via the Photoelectric and Compton effects, pCT measures the energy loss of individual protons.
+The challenge of proton-by-proton pCT can be evaluated by a comparison with its established alternative, x-ray CT.
+This is shown in Table I. We have encouraging results in essentially all critical challenges shown in Table I. While x-ray CT uses a statistical evaluation of the absorption via the photoelectric and Compton effects, pCT measures the energy loss of individual protons.
 In previous studies we showed high contrast imaging using 140 MeV protons [3].
 The dose is proportional to the square of energy resolution, thus mandating good energy determination.
 In addition to the energy resolution of the calorimeter, the energy resolution is limited by the natural energy straggling, which in 20 cm water is about 1-2%.
-Thus good energy resolution of better than 1% in the energy range from 100 to 200 MeV is required, and our results indicate that it can be achieved with crystals like CsI [9].
-A detection of individual protons requires a data acquisition system capable of recording particle rates in excess of 1 MHz.
-We have developed such a system for the readout of silicon strip detectors [10].
-The curved trajectories of the protons inside the phantom create difficulties for the image reconstruction as well, and instead of a straightforward Filtered Back Projection (FBP) algorithm, a layer-by-layer deconvolution has been employed [11], [12].
+Thus good energy resolution of better than 1% in the energy range from 100 to 200 MeV is required, and our results indicate that it can be achieved Straight line